agtonomy/trellis/README.md

 1. a frame or structure of latticework; lattice.
 2. a framework of this kind used as a support for growing vines or plants.
-3. a middleware framework for distributed applications using the actor model
+3. a middleware framework for distributed applications using the actor model.

 Trellis is primarily developed for use in robotics in an embedded Linux environment, however the project aims to be suited for general purpose.